 Every year, new combinations are added together to produce new morphs.
-Keeping up with all of them can be very difficult, even for someone who does it full-time!
+We’ve probably produced over (probably well over!)
+40 “world’s firsts” Ball Python Morphs!
+Keeping up with all of the new combinations can be very difficult, even for someone who does it full-time!
 It is extremely important to understand the genetics behind these morphs, in order to figure out how to combine them to reproduce them, or to produce new ones.
 The information below is a very brief overview of leopard gecko genetics:

-Heterozygous (het)- A ball that is listed as a "het" means it is carrying a recessive gene, but not actually showing it.
-When bred to other geckos showing or carrying the same recessive gene, the visible morph can be produced.
+Heterozygous (het)- A ball that is listed as a "het" means it is carrying a recessive gene, but not visibly expressing it.
+When bred to other ball pythons showing or carrying the same recessive gene, the visible morph can be produced.

 Normal x Normal = all Normals

 Albino x Het Albino = 1/2 Albinos and 1/2 Het Albinos

 Het Albino x Het Albino = 1/4 Albinos, 1/4 Normals, and 1/2 Het Albinos.
 3 out of 4 babies will come out looking normal, and 2 out of those 3 should come out Hets, so all normal-looking babies would be considered 66% Possible Hets.

 Albino x Piebald = all normals that are Het Albino and Het Piebald- considered Double Het Albino Piebald.
 You have to breed these double hets to each other to produce a snake that shows both Albino and Piebald traits at the same time- an Albino Piebald.

 Double Het Albino Piebald x Double Het Albino Piebald will produce normals, albinos, and piebalds.
 Each egg has a 1 in 16 chance of producing an Albino Piebald.

 Spider x Normal = 1/2 Spiders and 1/2 Normals